France–Lesotho relations: History

 Moshoeshoe I to make Lesotho a British protectorate because of the expansion of the Boers, thus, sparing the kingdom from Apartheid.

-Modern Relations
+State visits

-While relations are modest, they are good shown by visits to France by Letsie III for the Africa-France Summit in 2007, and for COP-21 in 2015, and a visit to Lesotho by Jean-Marie Bockel in 2007.
+While relations are modest, they are good shown by visits to France by Letsie III for the Africa-France Summit in 2007, and COP-21 in 2015, and a visit to Lesotho by Jean-Marie Bockel in 2007.